Bogda165/jetbrains_intership_task_solution/README.md

 # Jetbrains intership task solution
-As I really enjoy programiring in rust, I will use it to implement this project.
+Science I really enjoy programiring in rust, I will use it to implement this project.

 ## Task

+The task involves interacting with a glitchy HTTP server that sends randomized data in partial chunks.
+The server supports the HTTP "Range" header, allowing clients to request specific portions of data.
+The goal is to write a client application that successfully downloads the complete binary data despite the server's unreliable behavior.
+The downloaded data must be verified by comparing its SHA-256 hash with the hash displayed by the server.

+Rather than simply implementing a basic client, I decided to try to design a maintainable, extensible system architecture.
+This approach allows for trying different data retrieval strategies, testing components in isolation, and adapting to potential future changes in server behavior.
+The system is built with clean(in my opinion) interfaces between components, making it easy to swap out different manager implementations for experimenting with various retrieval algorithms.

 ## Hex
 Very simple implementation of hex encodoing from byte array.